DanielObi23/FocusFlow/README.md

 ## Acknowledgments

-- OpenAI/Claude for AI capabilities
+- Claude for AI capabilities
-- shadcn UI for component library
+- Daisy UI for component library
-- The entire open-source community